nicoll-douglas/nicoll-douglas/README.md

 #### To Do List:

 - Learn TypeScript
-- Become proficent with NextJS
+- Become proficient with NextJS
 - New project
 - Portfolio things
 - Learn C (eventually)